quelbs/maperitive-rulesets/README.md

 Maperitive Rulesets
 ===================

-Here I work on the rulesets of [Maperitive](http://maperitive.net/).
+Here you find rulesets for [Maperitive](http://maperitive.net/).
+Sample renderings can be seen on the [Sample renderings page](http://quelbs.de/maperitive/)

 ### Rules